hpttlook/flume_monitor_source/README.md

 flume_monitor_source
 ====================
 # What is
-flume_monitor_source is a flume source plugin for monitoring files under a specified directory.
-It is different from the 'spooldir' source in flume, which the flume_monitor_source can incrementally read data from the specified directory in real time--that means the the file under the specified directory is writable(only append opertaion).
+flume_monitor_source is a flume source plug-in for monitoring files under a specified directory.
+It is different from the 'spooldir' source in flume in the following ways:
+1. The flume_monitor_source can incrementally read data from the specified directory in real time, which means the file under the specified directory is writeable (only append operation).
+This is not support by 'spooldir' source;
+2. The flume_monitor_source can handle the multiple lines such as Java call stack  or exception as ONE understandable complete record , while the flume can only handle one line per time;
+3. The flume_monitor_source will process the file at the point which it had already processed when it was stopped at the last time.

+---

 # How to use it